Go Back

 • 1 cup finely chopped walnuts about 4 ounces

-• ¼ cup heaping raspberry jam or preserves
+• ¼ cup raspberry jam or preserves

 Instructions